calliope-edu/pxt-faces/README.md

 # Faces Extension

 This extension is preloaded into the extension category into MakeCode, though you can also inlude this extension if use this link: https://github.com/calliope-edu/pxt-faces
+The original extension can be found at https://github.com/GrandpaBond/pxt-faces

 We all like to use Emojis to express what we are feeling.
 Let your Calliope mini do the same with the ``||faces:faces||`` extension!